-China Game License Database
+AppInChina | China Game License Database

-Searchable database of games license approvals in China, compiled from official Chinese goverment data and tranlated into English for easy reference.
+Searchable database of games license approvals in China, compiled from official Chinese goverment data and translated into English for easy reference.

 Publishing a game in China on any platform - whether console, mobile, online, or Steam - first requires a game license from the Chinese government, issued by the State Administration of Press, Publications, Radio, Film and Television (SAPPRFT), which is now the National Press and Publication Administration (NPPA).
 Once this long, multi-step process is achieved, you will be issued a license for your game, and any name change or major content modifications would require a new license.
 Both foreign and domestic games are held to the same standard.